Firmware Loading Instructions

 - “name”.txt (where “name” indicates the version)

-- Click open the SD card to verify the files are present.
+- Click open the SD card to view the contents and verify the files are present.

 - Power down your ToneDexter by unplugging the power supply from AC line power (rather than by unplugging the power jack on the back of ToneDexter).